julia-weppler-1/fossil-fuel-ref-calculator/README.md

 ## Notes

-* Keep the PHP files **and** the database file in the PHP webroot you serve with `-t .` so the backend can find them.
 * The exact frontend URL/port is whatever `npm run start` prints (commonly `http://localhost:3000/`).
 * If you see PHP errors about SQLite, ensure `pdo_sqlite` or `sqlite3` is enabled.
 * If your system blocks one of the ports, pick another free port and re-run the same commands with that port.